bazelbuild/bazel/site/docs/completion.md

 ---
 layout: documentation
-title: "Command-Line Completion"
+title: Command-line completion
 ---

-# Command-Line Completion
+# Command-line completion

 You can enable command-line completion (also known as tab-completion) in Bash and Zsh.
 This lets you tab-complete command names, flags names and flag values,